Geoffrey Smith (radio presenter)

-Geoffrey Smith (born 1943, Michigan) is a British-based American radio presenter, author and former jazz percussionist.
-Smith was the regular presenter of BBC Radio 3's Jazz Record Requests for over twenty years and has also presented other programmes on the network.
+Geoffrey John Smith (23 August 1943 – 2 April 2026) was an American-born British-based radio presenter, author and jazz percussionist.
+He was the regular presenter of BBC Radio 3's Jazz Record Requests for over 20 years and also presented other programmes on the network.

-Biography
+Life and career

-Smith's father was a pianist who also played banjo in his local dance-band in Detroit.
+Geoffrey John Smith was born in Saginaw, Michigan on 23 August 1943.
+His father Earl Smith was a pianist, who also played banjo in his local dance-band in Detroit, and his mother Mariane (nee Eisele) a teacher.
 Smith's own active jazz career ended in 1969, discouraged by the rise of rock music.
 In 1973 he came to Britain to complete a PhD, where he began a new career as a freelance journalist and lecturer, contributing articles and reviews to Country Life, New Society and The Spectator among others.
-He remains a regular contributor to Country Life and The Economist, for whom he writes on music and other cultural subjects.
+He remained a regular contributor to Country Life and The Economist, for whom he wrote on music and other cultural subjects.

-His first book, published in 1983, was a survey of the Savoy Opera.
+His first book The Savoy Opera: A New Guide to Gilbert and Sullivan, published in 1983, was a survey of Savoy opera.
 His biography of Stéphane Grappelli followed in 1987.
 In 1988 he adapted the Grappelli book into a series for BBC Radio 3, the first of his many broadcasts for the network.
-In 1991, on the death of Peter Clayton, he became the regular presenter of Jazz Record Requests until 2012 when Alyn Shipton took over as the presenter.
+In 1991, on the death of Peter Clayton, he became the regular presenter of BBC Radio 3's Jazz Record Requests, until 2012 when Alyn Shipton took over.
 A new series hosted by Smith, Geoffrey Smith's Jazz, began on 6 May 2012 and ran until 27 October 2019.

+Smith married flautist Lenore Katola in 1971.
+The marriage was dissolved and his second wife was Janette Grant.
+He died on 2 April 2026, at the age of 82, and was survived by his wife and their son Daniel.